jurocknsail/yncrea-cloudcomputing/docs/aws.md

 It helps declaring {==ressources==} to define an architecture.

 Let's now deploy your first resource in the development account.
-Download the following file to your "CloudComputing" folder:
+Download the following file to your *IaC Git Repo* in `src/infra` folder.

 - [cloudformation.yaml](./files/aws/cloudformation.yaml)